 Mark’s second novel, Carnival Desires, published in 1990 by Atlantic Monthly Press and now available on Kindle at Amazon, chronicled his Hollywood experience.
 Details magazine called it, “Great postmodern literature.
 Romantic and cynical, true and original, full of modern ideas and seductive moments… as of its time as such classics as Day of the Locust and The Last Tycoon.”
 Vanity Fair called it a “witty minimalist epic” with “the smart, spare prose only an outsider on the Hollywood inside can afford.”

 Shortly thereafter, he moved back to the Northwest and went to law school.
-In 1995 he became a deputy prosecutor in Pierce County, Washington.
+In 1995, while still working as an author, he became a deputy prosecutor in Pierce County, Washington.

 In July of 2000 People magazine named Mark as one of the “100 Most Eligible Bachelors” in the country.
 That same year his third novel, Never Mind Nirvana, was published by Random House/Villard, and has been subsequently published in five other languages.
 Bret Easton Ellis wrote, “One of my favorite writers is back with a beautifully paced, original novel which moves so fast that once you start reading it becomes impossible to stop….
 I totally welcome his return.”
 Peter Buck of R.E.M. wrote, “Hip deep in music, Never Mind Nirvana is a telling inside view that perfectly captures the rhythms and sights of late-nineties Seattle.”
 NMN was well reviewed everywhere from the New York Times Book Review to the Washington Post to the Detroit News to the LA Weekly.